-- 6.1 The present report is the penultimate discussing results of Stage 1 geoarchaeological works (sensu Winchester City Council 2020) of the CWR site.
-Data acquired to date demonstrate that 1-4m of archaeological deposits overlie alluvial strata and that the anthropogenic sediments contain well to moderately preserved biological remains.
-Further, sedimentological and geochemical data indicate evidence of human activity in the underlying alluvial strata of the central part of the site.
+- 7.1 The present report completes the Stage 1 geoarchaeological works (sensu WCC 2020) of the CWR site.
+Data acquired demonstrate that 1-4m of archaeological deposits overlie alluvial strata and that the anthropogenic sediments contain well to moderately preserved biological remains.
+Further, sedimentological and geochemical data indicate evidence of human activity in the top of the underlying alluvial strata.
 In other words, deposits resulting from floods continued to form even after the foundation of the Roman city.
-Indeed, sedimentological and geochemical data also confirm observations made during core description and which indicate the presence of an artificial channel beneath King Walk (sampled in ARCA CWR BH08).
-Approximately 4.5m of infilling alluvial sediment contain residues of human activity demonstrating that the water course was active in the historic period.
+Indeed, sedimentological and geochemical data also confirm observations made during core description and which indicate the presence of an artificial channel beneath King's Walk (sampled in ARCA CWR BH08).
+Approximately 4.5m of infilling alluvial sediment contains residues of human activity demonstrating that the water course was open during the historic period.
 Although deeper alluvial strata were described and sampled, they were not the focus of the present study.
-Nevertheless, biological preservation within several of the stratigraphic layers was found to be suitable for detailed analyses to reconstruct prehistoric and early historic environments.
-New phenomena were also observed during the study, most significant of which are the shape of the tufa sub-crop and the partly contemporary relationship of the tufa and peat. - 6.2 The final report of the Phase 1 geoarchaeological and hydrological study will be completed in autumn 2021.
-In it the baseline stratigraphic, sedimentological, geochemical, archaeological and biological data reported here, will be cross referenced with the results of 12 months of groundwater monitoring.
-The intention is to assess risks to the preservation of archaeologically relevant materials (particularly those preserved in a waterlogged state), by changing groundwater properties.
+Nevertheless, biological preservation within several of the relevant strata was found to be suitable for detailed analyses, which if undertaken would allow reconstruction of prehistoric and early historic environments.
+New phenomena were also observed during the study, most significant of which are the shape of the tufa sub-crop and the partly contemporary relationship of the tufa and peat. - 7.2 The hydrogeological works demonstrate that groundwater on the CWR site is in hydraulic continuity with that of the Chalk and is unlikely to be affected by development on the site, albeit that the potential problems posed by local compartmentalisation will have to be considered by planners.
+Monitoring data suggest that groundwater fluctuates within the archaeological stratigraphy and that good organic preservation is found both in strata coinciding with groundwater, but also in the zone in which groundwater fluctuates.
+Although monitoring visits were not possible to all borehole sites every week (see Section 3.6.1 for constraints), the data are still considered reliable (even for ARCA CWR BH08 which could not be visited for 15 weeks because of the closure of King's Walk during the second Covid-19 lockdown) given (a) that groundwater monitoring was possible in adjacent locations, and (b) the limited variability of the data (Figure 7).
+Given the findings summarised above and following discussions with Winchester City Council's Archaeology (Tracy Matthews) and Historic England's Science Advisor for the South-east Region (Jane Corcoran), no further hydrogeological works (i.e. a Tier 3 assessment [sensu Historic England 2016] are recommended as part of the present project17. - 7.3 The main risk of construction to organic remains of archaeological significance (and indeed all archaeological artefacts and structures) is considered to be mechanical damage rather than oxidation as a result of groundwater change. - 7.4 A basic assessment has been made in Section 6.4 of the archaeological and palaeoenvironmental significance of the deposits beneath the CWR study area revealed in the borehole cores.
+However, that assessment can be refined if a chronology is obtained for the deposits.
+Understanding the age of the strata that subcrop on the CWR site would enable their integration within the archaeological framework for Winchester (e.g. as set out by Ottaway [2017a, 2017b]) and therefore aid in understanding their context and therefore importance.
+It is therefore recommended that a programme of AMS 14C dating is carried out on a selection (n =